 Yes, you just need approval of the departmental adviser for the project.

 Q: What if I don't get a 3.0 this semester?

-Students are accepted to CISLA based on the GPA and other criteria.
-If at any time your cumulative GPA falls below a 3.0, we will call you in to discuss the matter and your status in CISLA will be considered provisional.
-In any event, we will not give you the stipend to do the internship if you do not have a 3.0 GPA.
+Students are accepted to CISLA based on their GPA and other criteria.
+If at any time your cumulative GPA falls below a 3.0, we will meet with you to discuss the matter and your status in CISLA will be considered provisional.
+In any event, you will not qualify for the stipend to do the internship if you do not have a 3.0 GPA.